fergd/boiler-site/README.md

 Boiler Site
 ===========

-The barbones startup environment.
+A very barbones startup environment.
+Literally no frills.
+Good for trying out an idea super quick like.

 What's in the box?
 ----

-  - Basic HTML file with boilerplate code
+  - Basic HTML file with boilerplate markup
-  - Gulp task runner that
+  - Gulp task runner that contains
-    - Starts up a local server
+    - local server
+    - live reload

 Version
 ----